wp-plugins/prosperent-suite/branches/trac1034/README.txt

 * Comparison Limit - Limit used for products with comparisons, defaults to 3
 * Use Coupons - use coupons instead of products

-= If no matches are found and there are filters used, this tool will try again without the filters, and lastly in the rare case that there are no results it will not display a product. =
+*If no matches are found and there are filters used, this tool will try again without the filters, and lastly in the rare case that there are no results it will not display a product.*

 = Prosperent Performance Ads =